The Private Equity Review: Luxembourg

-Another factor is the convergence of regulatory and tax developments, in particular the Alternative Investment Fund Managers Directive (AIFMD) and the OECD’s action plan against base erosion and profit shifting (BEPS), which all point in the direction of an increased focus on the operational presence of the manager in the country where the funds and their SPVs are located.
+Another factor is the convergence of regulatory and tax developments, in particular the Alternative Investment Fund Managers Directive (AIFMD) and the Organisation for Economic Co-operation and Development (OECD) action plan against base erosion and profit shifting (the BEPS Action Plan), which all point in the direction of an increased focus on the operational presence of the manager in the country where the funds and their special purpose vehicles are located.

 Over the years, Luxembourg has developed an amazing toolbox of structuring solutions.
 Key milestones in that process are as follows: